Ralph Waldo Emerson: Early life, family, and education

-Emerson's formal schooling began at the Boston Latin School in 1812, when he was nine.
-In October 1817, at age 14, Emerson went to Harvard College and was appointed freshman messenger for the president, requiring Emerson to fetch delinquent students and send messages to faculty.
-Midway through his junior year, Emerson began keeping a list of books he had read and started a journal in a series of notebooks that would be called "Wide World."
+Emerson's formal schooling began at the Boston Latin School in 1812, when he was nine years old.
+In October 1817, at age 14, Emerson entered Harvard College, where he was appointed freshman messenger for the college president, requiring him to fetch delinquent students and deliver messages to faculty.
+Midway through his junior year, Emerson began keeping a list of books he had read and started a journal in a series of notebooks that would be called "Wide World".
 He took outside jobs to cover his school expenses, including as a waiter for the Junior Commons and as an occasional teacher working with his uncle Samuel and aunt Sarah Ripley in Waltham, Massachusetts.

-By his senior year, Emerson decided to go by his middle name, Waldo.
-Emerson served as Class Poet; as was custom, he presented an original poem on Harvard's Class Day, a month before his official graduation on August 29, 1821, when he was 18.
-He did not stand out as a student and graduated in the exact middle of his class of 59 people.
-In the early 1820s, Emerson was a teacher at the School for Young Ladies (which was run by his brother William).
+By his senior year at Harvard, Emerson decided to go by his middle name, Waldo.
+He served as Class Poet, and as was the custom, he presented an original poem on Harvard's Class Day, a month before his official graduation on August 29, 1821, when he was 18.
+He did not stand out as a student, graduating in the exact middle of his class of 59 students.

+In the early 1820s, Emerson worked as a teacher at the School for Young Ladies (which was run by his brother William).
 He next spent two years living in a cabin in the Canterbury section of Roxbury, Massachusetts, where he wrote and studied nature.
 In his honor, this area is now called Schoolmaster Hill in Boston's Franklin Park.

-In 1826, faced with poor health, Emerson went to seek a warmer climate.
+In 1826, faced with poor health, Emerson left Massachusetts to seek a warmer climate.
 He first went to Charleston, South Carolina, but found the weather was still too cold.
-He then went farther south to St. Augustine, Florida, where he took long walks on the beach and began writing poetry.
-While in St. Augustine he made the acquaintance of Achille Murat, the nephew of Napoleon Bonaparte.
-Murat was two years his senior; they became good friends and enjoyed each other's company.
-The two engaged in enlightening discussions of religion, society, philosophy, and government.
-Emerson considered Murat an important figure in his intellectual education.
+He then journeyed further south to St. Augustine, Florida, where he took long walks on the beach and began writing poetry.
+In St. Augustine Emerson made the acquaintance of Achille Murat, a nephew of Napoleon Bonaparte, who was two years his senior.
+Murat and Emerson enjoyed each other's company and became good friends.
+The two engaged in enlightening discussions of religion, society, philosophy, and government, and Emerson considered Murat an important figure in his intellectual development.

-While in St. Augustine, Emerson had his first encounter with slavery.
+While in St. Augustine, Emerson had his first encounter with the slave trade.
 At one point, he attended a meeting of the Bible Society while a slave auction was taking place in the yard outside.
-He wrote, "One ear therefore heard the glad tidings of great joy, whilst the other was regaled with 'Going, gentlemen, going!
+Writing of the incident, he remarked, "One ear therefore heard the glad tidings of great joy, whilst the other was regaled with 'Going, gentlemen, going!